alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 Check your GitLab CI/CD pipeline, then your [cloud resources](https://vpc.console.aliyun.com/) and finally your web application with the "www" sub-domain: http://www.my-sample-domain.xyz/

-Congratulation: you have your 3 environments!
+Congratulation: you have 3 environments!
 From now on, the process to follow in order to deploy an new version of your application is the following:
 * Regularly commit improvements and new features into the master branch (via feature branches);
 * When the master branch is stable enough for a release, create a